trinidad/trinidad/README.md

 ```

 It also prints warnings and error messages on error output, while application
-specific log messages (e.g. logs from `Rails.logger`) go into the expected file
+specific log messages (e.g. logs from `Rails.logger`) always go into the expected
-location at *log/{environment}.log*.
+file location at *log/{environment}.log*.

-Application logging performs daily rolling out of the box and only prints
+Application logging performs daily file rolling out of the box and only prints
-messages from an application to the console while it runs in development mode.
+messages to the console while it runs in development mode, that means you won't
+see any application specific output on the console say in production !

 Please note that these logging details as well as the logging format will be
 configurable with *trinidad.yml/.rb* within the next **1.4.x** release.